jagathishwaran/Email-Subscription/README.md

-Email Subscription: Users can enter their email addresses to subscribe for updates.
+1.Email Subscription: Users can enter their email addresses to subscribe for updates.

-Google Sheets Integration: Submitted emails are automatically stored in a Google Sheets document.
+2.Google Sheets Integration: Submitted emails are automatically stored in a Google Sheets document.

-User Feedback: Real-time feedback messages inform users about the status of their subscription.
+3.User Feedback: Real-time feedback messages inform users about the status of their subscription.

-Customizable Design: Easily modify the background, text, and styling to match your preferences.
+4.Customizable Design: Easily modify the background, text, and styling to match your preferences.

-Scalable Form: Extend the form to collect additional information and store it in Google Sheets.
+5.Scalable Form: Extend the form to collect additional information and store it in Google Sheets.